hiteshgeek/file_uploader/README.md

-# File Uploader
+# MediaHub

-A flexible, feature-rich file uploader that works standalone or integrates seamlessly with Bootstrap 3-5 forms.
+A complete file management suite with upload, preview, and capture capabilities.
+Works standalone or integrates seamlessly with Bootstrap 3-5 forms.

 ## Features